TRICKS TO KEEP CLEAN KITCHEN CABINETS WITHOUT GREAT EFFORTS

 - Mondays scrub the floors.

-- Tuesdays remove the dust with best microfiber mop.
+- Tuesdays remove the dust with the best microfiber mop.

 - Wednesdays check the refrigerator and shelves and discard any expired products or food in poor condition.